In an earlier post on how to make a book, I explained the role of the copyright page:

 - The publisher’s editorial address.
 Larger publishers will likely include…

-- Ordering information including quantity sales, individual sales, college texbooks or course adoption requests and orders by trade bookstores or wholesalers.
-In each case specific contact information may be included.
+- Ordering information including quantity sales, individual sales, college textbooks, or course adoption requests and orders by trade bookstores or wholesalers.
+In each case, specific contact information may be included.

-- Any trademark notices the publisher may hold to names and logos of the publishing company or its imprint,
+- Any trademark notices the publisher may hold to names and logos of the publishing company or its publishing imprint.

 - A statement regarding the environmental friendliness of the products and processes used to produce the book, like a notice that it is printed on recycled paper or with non-toxic soy inks.

 - Cataloging-in-Publication Data, either from the Library of Congress for participating publishers, or from another source such as Quality Books, a distributor who will provide this data block for a fee.
 This is primarily of interest to library sales.

 - An edition of the book.
 For instance, a second edition might or might not be noted on the title page, but will certainly be indicated on the copyright page.

 - Printings and years indicators.
 These are the odd strings of “funny numbers” often seen near the bottom of the copyright page.
 Typically at the left margin will be years, and on the right a series of numbers to indicate printings.
 Next year, if a new printing is needed, the plates for the book do not need to be remade.
 The pressman simply erases one digit off each series of numbers, effectively updating the notice.
 This is for the use of the publisher’s production department and is likely to become an artifact as digital printing takes a larger share of the publishing pie.

 - Lastly, some enlightened publishers use the copyright page to credit the contributors to the book including designers, production managers, proofreaders, indexers, and editors.

 Think of the copyright page as the place where the publisher tries to get all its work done and take care of legal and bibliographic necessities, before getting out of the way of the author.